 Why Cardiovascular Exercise Alone is Not Enough

-Cardiovascular exercise in the form of brisk walking, running, elliptical machine, treadmill, biking, or other form of exercise is extremely beneficial.
+Cardiovascular exercise in the form of brisk walking, running, elliptical machines, treadmills, biking, or other forms of exercise is extremely beneficial.

 But cardiovascular exercise alone in the form of jogging for example is not the optimum method for overall conditioning or even weight loss.